Search

 Before Rosh Hashanah – the Call of the Hour!

-The following personal essay was submitted to the Asknoah.org web site by a Noachide who wishes to share his thoughts and insights with our visitors.
+This essay was submitted to the Asknoah.org web site by a Noahide gentleman.

-Ever since I could remember I have always been drawn to Mishley (the Book of Proverbs).
+Ever since I can remember, I’ve been drawn to Mishley (the Book of Proverbs).
 Time and again, whenever I had hardships in my life, chapter 3 has always hit me.
 G-d (my Father in Heaven) was giving me an “attitude adjustment,” and kept referring me to my share of Torah.
 Chapter 3, verses 1-10 in particular, stuck with me, and I incorporate these verses into my daily prayers.

-Quoting from Proverbs 3:1-10 in Artscroll’s Stone Edition of the Tanach (the Hebrew Bible):
+Quoting from Proverbs 3:1-10 in Artscroll’s Stone Edition Tanach (the Hebrew Bible):

 Breaking it down further, individually in my own words, I think that our Father in Heaven is telling us: